martinacaramaschi/TPT-PE-thematic-analysis/README.md

 This notebook was used to clean the articles' text

 ## Notebook 07
-This notebook was used to tokenize data and create bigrams for the LDA analysis
+This notebook was used to tokenize data and create bigrams for the LDA analysis.
+The output has not been uploaded as exceeding the maximum size allowed.

 ## Notebook 17
 By using matrix_paper_weights_comb_k20_928.pkl data, this notebook creates the final images used in the article.